pbogdan/nvs/README.md

 #### Managing package aliases

 `nvs` can be made aware of package name aliases via `data/aliases.yml` file.
 This is useful when a package in nixpkgs collection figures in a different name in a vulnerabilities source.
 For example, as mentioned in "Known issues" section `vlc` package in nixpkgs collection is present in NVD as `vlc_media_player`.
+To preview the change refer to the [comments in the previous section](#managing-vulnerabilites-exclusions).

 ## Known issues